openMSX User's Manual

 The initialisation of a Sunrise IDE harddisk is described in the text files that come with the FDISK program for IDE, downloadable from the Sunrise for MSX web site.
 There are also some threads on the MSX Resource Center forum that may give you valuable hints.

-You can side step these procedures by using the diskmanipulator to create the initial hd image, and you can immediately put some files and subdirectories on it.
-For instance to create a hard disk with 3 partitions of 32 megabyte on it, and have each partition filled with files and subdirectories you can do the following:
+You can sidestep these procedures by using the diskmanipulator to create an initial hd image complete with any desired files and subdirectories.
+For instance to create a hard disk with 3 partitions of 32 megabyte on it, and have each partition filled with files and subdirectories, proceed as follows:

 Start openMSX with the ide extension, then type in the console: